Tomatotech90/github-contribution-log/Contribution_#2Remove-D-Specific-Verbiage-from-rule.md

 The original issue's grep output only showed a couple of lines of context per match, which wasn't enough to safely edit any of the files without first reading them in full.
 Some DoD mentions turned out to be load-bearing (banner text matched by a check, a McAfee-mandate rule) rather than incidental, and that distinction wasn't visible from the grep snippet alone.

-Running plain `yamllint` against the three audit rule files produced a syntax error that initially appeared to be caused by the edit.
+Running plain `yamllint` on the three audit rule files produced a syntax error that initially appeared to be caused by the edit.
 Tracing it back to the original, unedited file confirmed it was pre-existing, caused by a top-level Jinja macro that plain YAML cannot parse on its own.
 Checking the project's own `ci_lint.yml` workflow confirmed this is expected and already handled in CI via `utils/strip_jinja_for_yamllint.py`, which strips Jinja constructs before linting.
 This was a useful reminder to verify against the project's actual CI logic rather than assuming a generic tool's output applies directly.

 ### What I'd Do Differently Next Time